romainbrette/holypipette/docs/manipulator.rst

 This is done in method `~.CalibratedUnit.calculate_up_directions`.
 It takes the matrix and estimates for each axis whether a positive movement makes the pipette go up or down.
-Then the minimum reachable Z (coverslip) is determined as 300 um below the current position, unless it has been specified explicitly (floor position).
+Then the minimum reachable Z (coverslip) is determined as 300 µm below the current position, unless it has been specified explicitly (floor position).

 *Calibration*